 Relevance: Everyone demands trained professionals in order to carry out work.
-These type of colleges play a big role in developing technical and vocational skills for international students.
+These types of colleges play a big role in developing technical and vocational skills for international students.
 For eg- green technology is an emerging field and it will require its workers to be trained in different and new ways.

 Personalized attention: These colleges are smaller in size than traditional universities which gives them an advantage of more personalized attention and one on one talk with the instructors.
 Also, students can take up as long to understand a topic fully in order to move up at their own pace.

 Type of Courses Offered

 The process of understanding what is a community college involves knowing the types of courses offered by them.
 Listed below are the type of courses offered by Community Colleges.

 Difference Between Community College and a University